aditya-nisal/DSA/Blind_75/Notes.md

 1) BEST TIME TO BUY AND SELL STOCKS:
 Instead of thinking about 2 pointers, think of a single for loop.
 Check and update the min element in every iteration.
 Profit_today = each element - min.
 If the profit<profit_today, we set Profit = Profit_today.

+2) LONGEST SUBSTRING WITHOUT REPEATITION:
+Start with 2 pointers: one initiated as normal int=0 and other in a for loop.
+Use a unordered set of type char.
+If a character is not found in set, insert when iterating in for loop.
+Elee, in a while loop when cuint !=0, keep on incrementing first pointer so as to get a longest string as we try to remove one element from start (using 1st pointer) and check if the next one exists in the set.

+3)

+(IV) Stack

+1) VALID PARANTHESIS:
+Create a stack of char.
+Loop over string to check for open brackets and add to stack.
+If closed bracket and stack is empty-> return false. else, get the top element and pop it.
+Now, check what paranthesis the top element is and get the closing pair to it.
+If the stack is empty-> rue else false.

+(V) BINARY SEARCH:

+1) MINIMUM IN ROTATED SORTED ARRAY:
+Iterate the whole array in a while loop while start<end.
+In this, mid = start+(end-start)/2.
+If nums[mid]>nums[end]->start will be mid+1.
+Else, end is mid.